How Many Home Care Packages Are There in Australia?

 To be eligible for a Home Care Package, you must be:

-• an older person who needs support services to stay at home
+• An older person who needs support services to stay at home

-• a younger person with a disability, dementia, or other care needs not met through other specialist services
+• A younger person with a disability, dementia, or other care needs not met through other specialist services

+If you're a younger person with disabilities, you must be older than 16.
 Younger people with disabilities can apply for the NDIS if they are not eligible for Home Care Packages.
-The NDIS stands for the National Disability Insurance Scheme.

-The eligibility is determined through an assessment process conducted by the Aged Care Assessment Team (ACAT).
-It considers physical, medical, cognitive, and psychological needs.
+The eligibility is determined through an assessment process conducted by an Aged Care Assessment Team (ACAT).

 Home Care Packages Funding

 The Australian Government provides funding for Home Care Packages.
+This is also known as your Home Care Package budget.

 This funding goes directly to your Home Care Package provider.
 It's then allocated for different care services you might need.